Technology

 Challenges to AI adoption in banking

-Let's no beat around the bush about the obstacles.
-Understanding them is the first step to addressing them.
+Let's not beat around the bush about the obstacles.
+Understanding these challenges is the first step to addressing them effectively.

 Legacy system integration